 Since November 2014, all newly registered cars and motorhomes in the EU must be equipped with a tyre pressure monitoring system (TPMS).
-These different systems depending on the manufacturer warn the driver if the tyre pressure is wrong.
+These systems, depending on the manufacturer, warn the driver if the tyre pressure is wrong.

 • Simple rubber valves are only suitable for tyres with a maximum pressure of 4.5 bar.

 • Renew the valves every four years at the latest.

 • Always unscrew the valve cap.
 It protects the valve from dirt, dust, and water.

 Is tyre gas worth it?

 In addition to tyres filled with compressed air, many garages also offer tyres with so-called ‘tyre gas’, which uses nitrogen.
 This type of filling is used, for example, in racing cars, aeroplanes, and dangerous goods transport where the tyres are exposed to extreme loads and increased safety is required, especially with regard to the risk of fire.